brettswan/General-Assembly-Projects/README.md

     your learning or read ahead.
 You can add your own by submitting a pull-request!
   - The **cheatsheets** directory will be your go-to for cheat sheets and procedural instructions (like installs, deployment steps, etc.).
-  - The **templates** directory allows you to quickly create a new project using the files and directory structures we discuss in class.
-Throughout the class, the libraries and best practices we learn will be added to these templates.
   - The **tangents** folder is where you can find suggestions for extra practice -- ideas, prompts, specs, and more.
 If you need to polish your skills in a given area, you'll want to start here!
 - The **projects** directory contains information and resources for class projects.
+- The **exercises** directory contains information for exercises given in class, which may have follow-up/after-hours work associated with each exercise.
 #### What can I do?

 As a student, you have **pull** permissions on this repository.
 We recommend